NotHeckerHack/Spam-bot-and-a-talk-bot/README.md

 ## Spaming message
 on line 20 In between theres a message Right?
-In between the [""] put your message in!
+In between the [""] put your message in! to change the command name for the spamming go to line 28 in main.py async def "ilovedads(ctx):" to change it in between the "" put in ur command name example async def HEYYYYYYYYYYYYYYYYYYYY(ctx):
+You must do that to change it

 ## Changing prefix
 on line 12 theres client = commands.Bot(command_prefix="%") In between the "")